pandas-dev/pandas/doc/source/user_guide/indexing.rst

 ---------------------

 ``.loc``, ``.iloc``, and also ``[]`` indexing can accept a ``callable`` as indexer.
-The ``callable`` must be a function with one argument (the calling Series or DataFrame) that returns valid output for indexing.
+The ``callable`` must be a function with one argument (the calling Series or DataFrame) or two arguments (the calling Series or DataFrame and the axis) that returns valid output for indexing.

+.. versionchanged:: 1.5

+  The callable can take two arguments (the calling Series or DataFrame and the axis).
+  Previously it could only take one argument.

 .. ipython:: python